 - The college will ask each member of the community to report if they are diagnosed with COVID-19.
 Specific details will be included in the kit.

-- Macalester will contract with CampusClear, an app that will help students, faculty, and staff conduct a daily health self-screening.
+- Macalester will use CampusClear, a symptom checking app that will help students, faculty, and staff conduct a daily health self-screening.
 The app was developed with personal data security in mind.
 The college will not use responses through the app to track or follow-up with any individual.
 Instead, each person is expected to seek medical advice for any symptoms they experience, which might include getting tested.
 The aggregate information, without any association with specific individuals, will be used to help monitor the community’s COVID status.

-- Testing: We are adding asymptomatic screening tests to our plan.
-All students will be tested twice: first, upon their arrival on campus, and second, within the subsequent two weeks.
-College employees also will be offered the same testing opportunities.
-For students living in campus housing, initial testing will be a required step in their check-in process.
+- At the beginning of Module 1, students were tested twice: first, upon their arrival on campus, and second, within the subsequent two weeks.
+College employees were also offered the same testing opportunities.
+For students living in campus housing, initial testing was a required step in their check-in process.

 - Quiet Period: From move-in through September 16, in order to manage the risks associated with travel and of bringing the community together for the first time, we will implement a “quiet period.”
 During this time, every member of the community will minimize their in-person interactions both on and off campus.
 Students will be able to leave their rooms, gather in small groups while observing physical distancing, spend time outdoors, and get meals from the dining hall.
 However, all classes will be held remotely for the first two weeks of Module 1, and during this time, there will be no in-person, extra-curricular activities.